 First, let us understand these hierarchies.

-A balanced hierarchy has an equal number of levels in each branch, and each branch of the hierarchy descends to the exact same level.
+A balanced hierarchy has the same number of levels in each branch, and each branch of the hierarchy goes down to exactly the same level.

-One of the most common examples of a balanced hierarchy is the time hierarchy, where the depth of each level (year, quarter, and month) is consistent.
+One of the most common examples of a balanced hierarchy is the time hierarchy, where the depth of each level (year, quarter, and month) is same.

-In this use case, all branches extend to the lowest level, and each leaf (also known as a child) is linked to that level.
+In this use case, all branches extend to the lowest level, and each child is linked to that level.

 Figure 1: Balanced Hierarchy

-An unbalanced hierarchy has at least one branch that does not reach down to the lowest level.
-The levels are logically inconsistent while still maintain a consistent parent-child relationship.
+An unbalanced hierarchy consists of at least one branch that does not go down to the lowest level.
 This means some branches of the hierarchy will have more levels than the others.

 A simple organization chart is a perfect example of this type of hierarchies.
 While each member maintains a logical parent-child relationship, some branches in the hierarchy have more (or less) levels than others.

-In the following example, the CEO is at the top level, followed by the Director of Sales and the Chief Operation Officer (COO).
-As the branches under the COO extend further than those under the Director of Sales, the hierarchy is unbalanced.
+In the following example, the CEO is at the top level, followed by the Director of Marketing and the Chief Operation Officer (COO).
+As the branches under the COO extend further than those under the Director of Marketing, the hierarchy is unbalanced.

 Figure 2: Balanced Hierarchy

-Let us take the following example where we have two branches.
+Let us look at an example, where we have two branches.
 The North America branch descends consistently through each level (Continent, Country, State, and City).
 However, you will notice that the Asia branch does not have the State level.
 It moves directly to the City level.

 Like unbalanced hierarchies, the branches of a ragged hierarchy can also descend to varying levels.